Leuven, the Wine-Producing Capital of Brabant

 Its trunk measures 2.76m around and its crown diameter is 17m.
 Based on these measurements, this tree is one of the oldest specimens in the whole region.
 Together with the Wijnpers building, the two form a historical unity.

-The secondary school ‘De Wijnpers – Provinciaal Secundair Onderwijs‘ is the modern buildings on top of the Wijnberg hill by the Mechelsevest.
+The secondary and technical school ‘De Wijnpers – Provinciaal Secundair Onderwijs‘ is the modern buildings on top of the Wijnberg hill by the Mechelsevest.
 The rest of the terrain belongs to the provincial horticultural school, retaining its unbroken agricultural nature since the 12th century.

 It is one of the highest points of Leuven where I regularly enjoy taking a walk.
 It offers one of the best panoramic view of the city, and one of the best secrets kept even from Leuven’s inhabitants.